where to find family friendly maple sugar shacks camps pancake breakfasts moncton riverview dieppe new brunswick

 RELATED: Recipes from New Brunswick’s Maple Syrup Association

-Maple sugar camps are generally open to the public from mid-March to mid-April.
+Maple sugar camps are generally open to the public from mid-to early March to mid-April.
 Pickle Planet Moncton has a handy guide to some of the most family-friendly camps in Moncton, Riverview, Dieppe, and New Brunswick in general.
-Please remember: most camps are cash only!
+Please remember: many camps are cash only!

 Maple Sugar Camps in the Greater Moncton Area

-Trites Maples is opening for the 2023 season on March 4; they’ll be open weekends until April 9, with pancake breakfasts starting at 8am on Saturdays.
+🍁Trites Maples is opening for the 2026 season on Saturday, March 7, until April 12 — marking 126 years in the maple sugar making business!
+They offer pancake breakfasts starting at 8am on Saturdays (cash only; until April 11).
+On Sundays, you can enjoy a tour at 10am, 11am, 1pm, & 2pm (cash only, $2).
+You can enjoy taffy on the snow both days for $3.
 The camp generally produces syrup, sugar, butter, and hard candy.
-Head for the “4th camp with the green metal roof” at the end of Maple Ridge Trail, about a 15-minute walk from where you can park at 1270 Gorge Road in Moncton.
-Call 506-383-5190 for more info or check their active social media for updates.
+Head for the 4th camp, with a green metal roof and orange door, at the end of Maple Ridge Trail; it’s about a 15-minute walk from where you can park at 1270 Gorge Road in Moncton.
+Call 506 852-6069 for more info or check their active social media for updates.

-Riverview’s annual Maple Sugar Festival takes place March 31 – April 2, 2023!
-Celebrate our local & national maple harvest tradition with a “weekend of maple-infused menus & promotions all over town” and a Maple Tour that stretches from Riverview to Alma.
+Riverview’s annual Maple Fest takes place March 27-28, 2026!
+Celebrate all things maple with a “weekend of maple-infused menus & promotions all over town.”

 More Maple Sugar Camps in New Brunswick